WengLynn/genome_treatment/README.md

 key_pattern: An unique pattern in your refference sequence in the above aligned file, such as a EPI id.

 # Good Luck

+In SARS-CoV-2 case, we can findout indel from more than 5 million sequences with 4 cores in 22 hours.